Florentino Pérez: Second term

 In the 2022–23 season, Real Madrid won the final of the Copa del Rey at La Cartuja in Seville, obtaining its twentieth title after nine years without winning the trophy.
 The team also reached the semifinals of the Champions League where it was eliminated by Manchester City, and finished second place in La Liga behind Barcelona, despite maintaining a larger points difference.
 At the same time, Real Madrid was crowned champion of the Euroleague Basketball League in the same season, thus winning its eleventh title in this continental competition.

 Currently, Pérez simultaneously holds the role of president of the renowned Real Madrid.
 His relationship with the club, considered the best of the 20th century, has materialized in two periods in which he has managed to harmonize his business work with the management of the football institution.

 During his tenure as president of Real Madrid, Pérez has established a legacy characterized by consistently high economic revenues.
 The club has maintained its position as the global leader in current revenue for over ten consecutive years.
 Additionally, Pérez's management has had a notable impact on the sporting front, with Real Madrid winning the prestigious European Cup seven times, adding to a total of fifteen trophies in the club's collection.

 Additionally, Forbes has recognized Real Madrid as the most valuable sports club in the world, with Los Blancos having a value of US$6.07 billion.

 In the 2023–24 season, Real Madrid clinched their 36th La Liga title in total and seventh Champions League title during his presidency, surpassing Santiago Bernabéu's Champions League record.
 In January 2025, Pérez was re-elected as club's president until 2029.
+However, following his re-election, Real Madrid failed to win any championship, leading to a call for early elections scheduled for June 2026.
+Pérez was re-elected after defeating Enrique Riquelme with 65% of the vote.
+Following his re-election until 2030, Pérez pledged to continue pursuing Real Madrid's sixteenth European Cup and expressed pride in the return of José Mourinho as head coach.